duanemcguire/cw-wa7pge-com/README.md

 make template
 ```

-You can do this manually if you prefer, you should change all of these
+You can do this manually instead, if you prefer: you should change all
-variable names in the following places:
+of these variable names in the following places:

  * [.env-dist](.env-dist) - rename all variables with a new prefix
    (eg. change every `FLASK_TEMPLATE_` to `FOO_`).